I Was Hit by a Car: Pedestrian Accidents 101

 Pedestrian accidents can occur almost anywhere that involves cars and on-foot traffic.
 These locales are more typically found in urban areas rather than rural areas.

-Nearly 75% of pedestrian accidents occur in urban locations, most likely due to the clashing of motor vehicles and on-foot traffic in densely populated areas.
+85% of pedestrian accident fatalities occur in urban locations, most likely due to the clashing of motor vehicles and on-foot traffic in densely populated areas, per The Department of Transportation.

-Pedestrian accidents are most likely to occur between the hours of 6 p.m. and midnight with approximately 3,371 deaths recorded in 2019, according to IIHS.
+Pedestrian accidents are most likely to occur between the hours of 6 p.m. and midnight, with about 3,788 pedestrians fatally struck by motor vehicles in one recent year, according to IIHS.

-Conversely, the fewest pedestrian accidents occur between 6 a.m. and noon with approximately 850 deaths recorded in 2019.
+Conversely, the fewest pedestrian accidents occur between 6 a.m. and noon, with approximately 922 deaths recorded recently.

 While pedestrian auto accidents are most commonly experienced on the street or in crosswalks, highway pedestrian accidents also take up a portion of the total annual pedestrian accidents.

-This poses many hazards for oncoming traffic that may not be fully aware of the situation.
+People leave their cars after a freeway car accident for various reasons.
+This poses many hazards for oncoming traffic, which may not be fully aware of the situation.

 Highway pedestrian accidents occur when: